Lazar Kaganovich: Communist functionary

-In May 1922, Stalin became the General Secretary of the Communist Party and immediately transferred Kaganovich to his apparatus to head the Organizational Bureau or Orgburo of the Secretariat.
+In June 1922, two months after Stalin became the General Secretary of the Communist Party, Kaganovich was appointed head of the party's Organisation and Instruction Department (Orgotdel), which was expanded a year later by absorbing the Records and Assignment Department, and renamed the Organisation-Assignment Department (Orgraspred).
 This department was responsible for all assignments within the apparatus of the Communist Party.
 Working there, Kaganovich helped to place Stalin's supporters in important jobs within the Communist Party bureaucracy.
 In this position he became noted for his great work capacity and for his personal loyalty to Stalin.
 He stated publicly that he would execute absolutely any order from Stalin, which at that time was a novelty.